syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Make-Particular-Cells-ReadOnly.md

 # How to Make Particular Cells ReadOnly in Windows Forms

+This page explains How to Make Particular Cells ReadOnly and more details.

+## How to Make Particular Cells ReadOnly

 In general, cell specific style settings (other than CellValue or text) in GridDataBoundGrid need to be done through an event like PrepareViewStyleInfo.
 Functional properties like Read-only that are used to determine cell's functionality need to be set in Model.QueryCellInfo.
 But, visual properties like Font and BackColor can be set in either PrepareViewStyleInfo or the Model.QueryCellInfo.

-## How to Make Particular Cells ReadOnly

-This page explains about How to Make Particular Cells ReadOnly and more details.

 {% tabs %}
 {% highlight c# %}